AMERICAN EXPRESS TRAVEL RELATED SERVICES COMPANY, INC. (New York, NY)

-Patent searches are the first step to getting your patent.
+The first step to get your patent is to conduct the patent search.
 You can do a google patent search or do a USPTO search.
-Patent-pending is the name used to describe the product protected by the patent application.
-It is possible to search the public pair to locate the patent application.
-When the patent office has endorsed the patent application, you are able to perform a patent search to find the issued patent.
-Your product will now be patented.
+After the patent application has been filed, the product subject to the application may be described as patent-pending. you will be able to locate the patent application online on the public pair.
+After the patent office has approved the application, you are able to conduct a patent number search to find the granted patent, and your product will now be patented.
 You can also utilize the USPTO search engine.
-Read on for more details.
-You can get help from a patent lawyer.
-In the US Patents are granted by the US trademark and patent office or by the United States patent and trademark office, which also examines trademark applications.
+See below for details.
+Patent lawyers or a patent attorney can assist you with the process.
+Patents granted in the United States are granted by the US trademark and patent office as well as the United States patent office.
+The trademark office also evaluates trademark applications.

-To help you recognize keywords and concepts, use the following questions.
+To help you find terms and keywords, you can use the following questions.

-- Is invention a way to make something or carry out some function?
-Is it an object?
+- Is inventing a method to create something or perform some function?
+Is it a product?

-2. Use these terms to search for relevant Cooperative Patent Classifications on the Classification Text Search Tool.
-If you’re not able to locate the appropriate classification for your invention, go through the Schemas of classes (class schedules).
-You may want to consider substituting the terms that you’re using to describe your invention if you don’t find any results in the Classification Text Search with synonyms similar to the words you used in the first step.
+2. These terms will allow you to find relevant Cooperative Patent Classifications on the Classification Search Tool.
+If you’re unable to find the right classification for your invention through the class Schemas (class schedules) and then try again.
+You may want to consider substituting the terms you’re using to describe your invention if you don’t receive any results from your Classification Text Search with synonyms such as the terms you used in Step 1.

-3. Check the CPC Classification Definition for confirmation of the CPC classification you have found.
-If the selected classification title is a blue box that has the letter “D” to its left, the hyperlink will take you to a CPC classification’s description.
-CPC classification definitions can be used to determine the relevant classification’s scope, so you are certain to choose the one that is pertinent.
-They may also provide search tips or other suggestions which could prove useful in further research.
+3. Examine 3.
+Check the CPC Classification Definition for confirmation of the CPC classification you found.
+If the classification you have selected has a blue box that contains “D”, then the hyperlink to the CPC classification definition will be displayed.
+CPC classification definitions can be used to determine the relevant classification’s scope and therefore you’re certain to choose the one that is appropriate.
+In addition, these definitions can include research tips and other suggestions that may be useful for further investigation.

-4. Retrieve patent documents with the CPC classification from the Patents Full-Text and Image Database.
-You can search and narrow down the most relevant patent documents by first focusing on abstract and representative drawings.
+4. Get patent documents using the CPC classification from the Patents Full-Text and Image Database.
+You can review and narrow down the relevant patent documents by focussing first on abstract and the drawings that are representative.

-5. Take advantage of this list of most relevant patent publications to examine each in detail for the similarities to your idea.
-Be sure to read the claims and specification.
-There are many patents available through contacting the patent examiner and the applicant.
+5. Take advantage of this list of most pertinent patent documents to examine each in detail for the similarities to your idea.
+Take note of the claims and specifications.
+It is possible to find additional patents by consulting the patent examiner as well as the applicant.